Qwe1rty/NodeDial/project/dev_plan.md

 ## Project Development Plan

-This is a loose outline of all the core features that should be included, and the general order of implementation. _Italics indicate that this component is in progress!_
+This is a loose outline of all the features that may be included, and the general order of implementation.
+Some non-critical elements might be skipped over and returned to later if there isn't enough time to do them at first.

-There also may be some elements that are left unticked, which means that the functionality is not strictly essential and is skipped for now to allow the establishment the high-level architecture first
+_Italics indicate that this component is in progress!_

 - [x] **Milestone 0: Repo and Build Setup**